Jakob Ingebrigtsen: 2023: 2 mile world best, 2000 metres world record

 For the second successive championships, Ingebrigtsen finished second in the final sprint to a Scottish and British athlete, Josh Kerr, in the 1500 metres final at the 2023 World Athletics Championships in Budapest.
 He repeated as the gold-medal winner in the 5000 metres.
 Less than two weeks later, Ingebrigtsen set a new world record in the 2000 metres at the King Baudouin Stadium in Brussels, with a time of 4:43.13, eclipsing Hicham El Guerrouj's previous record of 4:44.79 set in 1999 by 1.66 seconds.

-The Norwegian ended his season with victories in the mile and 3000 metres at the Prefontaine Classic, which also served as the 2023 Diamond League final.
+Ingebrigtsen ended his season with victories in the mile and 3000 metres at the Prefontaine Classic, which also served as the 2023 Diamond League final.
 He edged Yared Nuguse for the win in the mile, winning in 3:43.73 and missing the world record by 0.60 seconds.
 His time was a new European record and the third-fastest time ever run, behind Noah Ngeny's 3:43.40 and Hicham El Guerrouj's world record of 3:43.13, both ran in 1999.
 In the 3000 metres, Ingebrigtsen defeated Yomif Kejelcha of Ethiopia, by one hundredth of a second, in a sprint finish.
 At the time, Ingebrigtsen's clocking of 7:23.63 was the third fastest ever run at the distance, behind El Guerrouj's 1999 time of 7:23.09 and Daniel Komen's world record of 7:20.67, set in 1996.

-In fall of 2023, post-track season, Ingebrigtsen suffered an injury around the sacrum region, causing him, for the first time in seven years, to not defend his continental title at the European Cross Country Championships.
+In fall of 2023, post-track season, Ingebrigtsen suffered an injury around the sacrum region, meaning for the first time in seven years he was unable to defend his continental title at the European Cross Country Championships.
 According to Ingebrigtsen's spokesperson Espen Skoland, he focused on recovery and training during this time, after a lengthy, challenging 2023 season, to prepare for an important Olympic year in 2024.